United Kingdom

 Reading is a Top 30 UK University (QS World University Rankings, 2022) based in the South East of England, 25 minutes from central London by train.

 Founded in 1892 as a University of Oxford extension college, Reading gained its Royal Charter in 1926.
-Since its beginnings, the University of Reading has educated 150,000 people from 180 different countries, with the first international student joining the University in 1908.
-Reading is a campus university offering on-site student accommodation, and its beautiful parkland campus, Whiteknights, won the Green Flag Award for the top university green space in the UK for the 9th time in 2019.
+Every year the University of Reading welcomes in excess of 4,500 international students form around 160 countries to study.
+Reading is a campus university offering on-site student accommodation, and its beautiful parkland campus, Whiteknights, won the Green Flag Award for the top university green space in the UK for the 12th time in 2023.

 The Department of Food and Nutritional Sciences is a global player in food and health research.
 Students benefit from access to the largest range of dedicated food laboratories in a UK university, extensive links with industry, and expert academics who work on cutting-edge research.
-The University of Reading is in the top 10 universities for food science in the UK (6th in the Guardian University Guide for Agriculture, Forestry and Food, 2021).
+The University of Reading is in the top 10 universities for food science in the UK (5th in The Times Good University Guide for Food Science, 2023).

 Students also have the opportunity to use an extensive range of facilities, which are primarily used for supporting teaching and learning.
 These include:

-- and specialist research laboratories for assessing human gut microflora.
+• Specialist research laboratories for assessing human gut microflora

-The University of Reading is proud of its research impact in Food Sciences, 100% of which has been recognised as world leading or internationally excellent (REF, 2014 – Agriculture, Veterinary and Food Science).
-Its academics strive to improve the quality and nutrition of food that will deliver real benefits for society.
+The University of Reading is a research intensive university and the research environment within Food Sciences, has been judged to be conducive to produce world leading and internationally excellent research (REF, 2021 – Agriculture, Veterinary and Food Science).
+Its academics strive to produce impactful world leading research that will improve the quality and nutrition of food that will deliver real benefits for society.

 Grant Length